Skip to content

 • install — Install an extension from the marketplace

-• install-local — Install an extension from a local directory (requires agent --dev-mode)
+• install-local — Install an extension from a local directory for development

-• reinstall — Reinstall an extension's environment without removing config
+• reinstall — Reinstall an agent extension's environment without removing config

 • uninstall — Uninstall an extension